Assessing non-Gaussian quantum state conversion with the stellar rank: Introduction

 The framework of resource theories is instrumental to characterize the convertibility between resourceful states by means of free operations.
 It is indeed still an open question which non-Gaussian states actually provide quantum advantage for computation when supplied to Gaussian (simulatable) architectures.
 Therefore, showing the convertibility of non-Gaussian states to known resource states that unlock computational universality is a relevant way to assess the actual resourcefulness of general non-Gaussian states.
-Moreover, if some non-Gaussian quantum states can be prepared experimentally and Gaussian operations are easier to achieve, Gaussian conversion may unlock the ability of preparing new non-Gaussian quantum states in the lab; hence, characterizing convertibility of non-Gaussian states is useful for quantum state preparation.
-Such characterization can be achieved by identifying suitable measures of resourcefulness, i.e., monotones quantifying the amount of resourcefulness of a state, and by deriving bounds that constrain the convertibility of states with different amount of resourcefulness.
+Moreover, if some non-Gaussian quantum states can be prepared experimentally and Gaussian operations are easier to achieve, Gaussian conversion may unlock the ability of preparing new non-Gaussian quantum states in the lab; hence, characterizing convertibility of non-Gaussian states is also useful for quantum state preparation.
+Such characterization can be achieved by identifying suitable measures of resourcefulness, i.e., monotones quantifying the amount of resourcefulness of a state, and by deriving bounds that constrain the convertibility of states with different amounts of resourcefulness.

 Various measures and indicators of non-Gaussianity have been proposed so far~\cite{walschaers2021non}.
-These includes negativity of the Wigner function, or Wigner negativity for short~\cite{kenfack2004negativity, albarelli2018resource,PhysRevA.97.062337}, stellar rank~\cite{chabaud2020stellar,chabaud2021holomorphic} or $n$-photon genuine quantum non-Gaussianity~\cite{Lachman2019faithful}, Gaussian rank and Gaussian extent~\cite{hahn2024classicalsimulationquantumresource}.
+These include negativity of the Wigner function, or Wigner negativity for short~\cite{kenfack2004negativity, albarelli2018resource,PhysRevA.97.062337}, stellar rank~\cite{chabaud2020stellar,chabaud2021holomorphic} or $n$-photon genuine quantum non-Gaussianity~\cite{Lachman2019faithful}, Gaussian rank and Gaussian extent~\cite{hahn2024classicalsimulationquantumresource, dias2024classical}.
 For the case of Wigner negativity, a resource theory has been developed, which allows for deriving bounds restricting which exact state conversions are in principle possible~\cite{albarelli2018resource,PhysRevA.97.062337}.

-However, all the bounds that were derived so far do not take into account the experimentally relevant case of approximate state conversion, where we wish to convert a resourceful state into another resourceful state approximately, i.e., up to a certain value of suitable measures of similarity such as fidelity or trace distance.
+However, all the bounds that were derived so far do not take into account the experimentally relevant case of approximate state conversion, where we wish to convert a resourceful state into another resourceful state approximately, i.e., up to a certain precision in suitable measures of similarity such as fidelity or trace distance.